 Emphasis is on the strategic integration of operations across functional areas to achieve sustainable competitive advantage in manufacturing and service organizations.

-Prerequisite: MGT 348 or consent of the director of the Master of Science in Operations Management program.
+Prerequisite: MGT 348 or MGT 348W, or consent of the director of the Master of Science in Operations Management program.

 Offered: As needed.